Gradual Method

 Why gradual reduction, not cold turkey

-SmokeClock automates the process: you enter your starting count, and the app builds your full quit timeline.
-It spaces your cigarettes throughout the day and sends gentle reminders — so you follow the plan without counting.
+SmokeClock automates the process: you enter your starting count, and the app generates your full timeline.
+It spaces your cigarettes throughout the day so you stop counting manually and start following a plan.

 Learn more about quitting